 Acting naturally against gram-positive bacteria in pigs

-Medium-chain fatty acids (MCFA) and their derivatives are known for their pronounced antibacterial effects against gram-positive bacteria.
+Medium-chain fatty acids (MCFA) and their derivatives are known for their pronounced antibacterial effects that are acting naturally against gram-positive bacteria.
 However, synergistic effects can only be achieved through a targeted combination of the active substances.
-This is also proven by a current trial on a sow farm and an in vitro study in which the influence of different MCFA on the growth of pig-specific pathogenic germs was investigated.
+This is also proven by a current trial on a sow farm and an in vitro study.
+Here, the influence of different MCFA on the growth of pig-specific pathogenic germs was investigated.